sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

       * `docker_id = ""`
       * `current_owner_update_ts = <Time stamp of change>`

      A local monit script is added to supervisord.
+This script is started by start.sh inside the container under supervisord control.
 This script sleeps until SIGTERM.
 Upon SIGTERM, call `system container state <name> down`, which in turn would do the above update.

 * Switches running completely in local mode may use the current systemctl commands or these new "system sevice/container ..." commands, or both.

 * Switches running in new mode (*one or more features are marked for kubernetes management*), are required to use only the new set of commands
    * The systemctl commands would still work, but this mandate on complete switch over would help do a clean design and handle any possible tweaks required.

+*  Any auto container-start by kubernetes, is ensured to have been preceeded with service start calls.
+   This is accomplished with tracking the container sate in state-DB.
+Hostcfgd gives a hand, when a service start is required.
+   When service start is required, the container sets the state and goto sleep forever, until restarted by actions triggered by hostcfgd.

+*  A container stop, fails docker-wait, hence handled transparently across, both local & kubernetes modes.

 *  The hostcfgd helps start kube container through service start.

   There are few requirements to meet for a successful kubernetes deployment for features marked as kube-managed.
-Hence until the point of deployment, which could be hours/days/months away or never, the feature could run in local mode.
-At the timepoint of successful deployment, the hostcfgd could help switch over from local to kubernetes mode, transparently.
+Hence until the point of deployment, which could be hours/days/months away or never, the feature could run in local mode, if configured.
+At the future timepoint of successful deployment by kube, the hostcfgd could help switch over from local to kubernetes mode, transparently.

     Requirements to meet for successful deployment: